A line of colourful box files on a shelf.

 1. Students are considered a member of a School or Department if they take modules in that School or Department in the current academic year.

-2. Students are considered a member of a Faculty if their degree is within that Faculty.
+2. Students are considered a member of a Faculty if their degree is within that Faculty under the SA structure.

 3. Candidates must be Honours students or entering Honours within the relevant Faculty, School, or Department.